spookylukey/django-views-the-right-way/source/delegation.rst

 ======================================

 The next few pages address the problem of needing to re-use some logic from one view in another view.
-We've thought about how we can use utility functions and classes, but sometimes these don't cut it — sometimes the majority of the body of the view needs to be re-used.
+We’ve thought about how we can use utility functions and classes, but sometimes these don’t cut it — sometimes the majority of the body of the view needs to be re-used.
 How can we do that with FBVs?

-Continuing our :doc:`example <list-view>` of a list of products, let's add a variation.
-As well as the main product list page, we've also got a “special offers” page — or rather, a set of them, because we have a ``SpecialOffer`` model that allows us to have many different ones.
+Continuing our :doc:`example <list-view>` of a list of products, let’s add a variation.
+As well as the main product list page, we’ve also got a “special offers” page — or rather, a set of them, because we have a ``SpecialOffer`` model that allows us to have many different ones.
 Each of these pages needs to display some details about the special offer, and then the list of products